smarttransit-ai/ijcai-deploying-mobility-on-demand/README.md

 ####  Other Directories and files
 1. [Google or-tools](https://developers.google.com/optimization)

 [data](data): contains the all data to run paratransit sample instances.
+Please note this is synthetic data, and not the real-world data used in the paper for privacy purposes.

 [core](core): contains the functionality related to working with the OSRM server